-12.22.
+10.22.
 Conservator work - Consolidation of historical plasters (interior and exterior)

-Fixing original plaster to be carried out by the conservator with the aid of specialized masons as follows:
+Fixing original plaster to be carried out by the presence of a conservator with the aid of specialized masons as follows:

-- Photo report prior any intervention; - Fixing of the surviving but detached original thin plaster where necessary by injection of Mape-Antique FC21 ultrafine or Limepor IZ4 or equivalent. - Application of perimeter consolidation material Limepor NHL 3.5 ultrafine or equivalent approved by conservator around the painting if necessary.
-To avoid harsh white surround use treatment with watercolor and anything necessary to consolidate the historical plaster. - Attachment of breathable polypropylene net with holes max 2-3mm net cover held in place with wooden frame.
-Before any work, paintings will temporarily be protected by polystyrene sheets attached by gypsum plaster on the wall surface and/or supported by special wooden frame.
+- Photo report prior any intervention; - Fixing of the surviving but detached original thin plaster where necessary by injection of Mape-Antique FC21 ultrafine or Limepor IZ4 or equivalent. - Application of perimeter consolidation material Limepor NHL 3.5 or equivalent ultrafine or equivalent approved by conservator around the painting if necessary.
+To avoid harsh white surround use treatment with watercolour and anything necessary to consolidate the historical plaster. - attachment of breathable polypropelene net with holes max 2-3mm net cover held in place with wooden frame.
+Before any work, paintings will temporarily be protected by polystyrene sheets attached by gyspsum plaster on the wall surface and/or supported by special wooden frame.
 Work to be approved by Supervisor (specimen to be given for approval).